Macadamia integrifolia and Macadamia tetraphylla

 Sharpshooter insects carry Xylella fastidiosa bacteria and damage a plant’s ability to take up water, leading to conditions such as chlorosis and leaf scorch.

-And several types of stinkbug have made their way to the United States in recent years, feeding on plant tissue and developing kernels.
+And several types of stinkbug have made their way to the United States from elsewhere, feeding on plant tissue and developing kernels.

 Contact your local extension service if you suspect pests or disease.
 They can evaluate your foliage and make appropriate recommendations.